-If you are looking for something closer to the city instead of sailing to the Saronic Islands (including Hydra, Poros and Spetses) then the Athens Riviera is the easiest way to access and enjoy the Saronic coastline for a few hours, without leaving Athens.
+If you are looking for something closer to the city instead of sailing to the Saronic Islands (including the must-do Hydra, Poros and Spetses day cruise), the Athens Riviera is the easiest way to access and enjoy the Saronic coastline for a few hours, without leaving Athens.

 If you are searching for a slice of island living, with sea view restaurants and bars and the chance to dip your toes in the sand, then the coastline suburbs are a wonderful addition to Athens’ more urban neighbourhoods.

-It felt strange jumping off the boat, leisurely dining at one of the many restaurants lining the marina, before being back within the heart of the city within minutes.
+It felt strange jumping off the boat and leisurely dining at one of the many restaurants lining the marina before being back to the heart of the city within minutes.
 But that’s what makes the metropolis of Athens special.
 You have everything you need in one place.

 I was invited to try Athens Riviera Yachting by Marketing Greece.
 As part of their “I’m An Athenian”, I was sent to uncover the best of Athens, from the hidden hotspots to the best kept local secrets, with a little guidance on where to find them.